KEsau/kesau.github.io/_posts/2022-09-17-Trying-scanpy.markdown

 - [IPython notebook of above demo](https://github.com/scverse/scanpy-tutorials/blob/master/pbmc3k.ipynb)

 I downloaded the notebook of 3kPBMC tutorial and ran it on my station.
-It do not consume too much computational resource.
+It did not consume too much computational resource.

 By the way, viva la `jupyter lab`!